 When I was a kid, I read the books in this series out of order.
 I started with the third book, A Swiftly Tilting Planet, which I loved.
 Then I read A Wrinkle in Time.
-I recall preferring A Swiftly Tilting Planet more.
-But after rereading A Wrinkle in Time, I've fallen in love once again with Madeline L'Engle's book series about the Murry family.
+I recall preferring A Swiftly Tilting Planet more, likely because it had a moonlight-drinking flying unicorn in it (I've always loved horses).
+But after rereading A Wrinkle in Time, I've fallen in love once again with Madeline L'Engle's captivating book series about the Murry family.

-A Wrinkle in Time is a heroic science fiction story.
-It is about siblings

-Meg and Charles Wallace Murry.
+A Wrinkle in Time is a heroic science fiction story about siblings Meg and Charles Wallace Murry.
 Meg is an awkward and plain teenager who finds it hard to fit in.
-Dr. Murry, the children's father, is a renowned physicist.
-He has been missing for more than two years.
-One dark and stormy night, a strange old woman named Mrs. Whatsit appears at the Murry's door.
-Nothing is the same again.
+Dr. Murry, the children's father, is a renowned physicist who has been missing for more than two years.
+One dark and stormy night, a strange old woman named Mrs. Whatsit appears at the Murry's door and nothing is the same again.
 Meg, Charles Wallace, and their new friend Calvin soon meet Mrs. Whatsit's housemates, Mrs. Who and Mrs. Which.
+The mysterious old ladies claim to know where Dr. Murry is.
+They use a shortcut through time and space, called tessering, to take the children to their father.
+Together, they arrive on a different planet that is like Earth, but not.
+A giant pulsating brain called "IT" controls the mind of everyone on the planet and is keeping Dr. Murry prisoner.
+Meg finds her father, thinking that he will know how to save them all.
+But when IT takes control of Charles Wallace's mind, Meg finds that she is the only one who can save him and everyone else.